 Students in this program range from ages 16 through adult, are all shapes and sizes, and cover all ranges of visual impairment.
 Students are an active and accepted part of the entire Seido community and enthusiastically participate in special events, including tournament competitions and our annual summer weekend retreat.

-Current leadership includes program chair, Senpai Steven Meltzer, along with a dedicated group of skilled instructors and assistants.
+Current leadership includes program chair, Sensei Steven Meltzer, along with a dedicated group of skilled instructors and assistants.